List of summaries, consolidations and regulations

 The new legislation includes an ultimate limitation period that bars all actions after 15 years after the events that gave rise to the action.
 This prevents an action being postponed for an indeterminate time due to the discoverability principle.

 The legislation includes provisions for special circumstances.
-It retains Saskatchewan=s current provision postponing the running of a limitation period for minors or mentally disabled persons who are not represented by a personal or property guardian.
+It retains Saskatchewan’s current provision postponing the running of a limitation period for minors or persons who lack capacity who are not represented by a personal or property guardian.
 It provides that where a defendant fraudulently conceals the fact that injury occurred, the ultimate limitation period is suspended.
 In addition, it includes a provision that allows parties to contractually extend the limitation period.
-The Act provides that there is no limitation period for a proceeding where the claim results from sexual assault, and from assault, where the parties are in an intimate or dependant relationship.
+The Act provides that there is no limitation period for a proceeding where the claim results from sexual assault, and from assault where the parties are in an intimate or dependant relationship.